henryhyw/henryhyw.github.io/menu/about.md

 }
 </style>

 I’m Han-yu Wang.
 You can also call me Henry.
-I was born in **Taiwan**, grew up in **Shanghai**, and also spent some time living in **Hawke’s Bay, New Zealand**.
-Now, I'm studying in **Hong Kong**.
+I was born in **Taiwan** and grew up in **Shanghai**.
+I’ve also had the chance to live in **Hawke’s Bay, New Zealand**.
+Currently, I'm pursuing my degree in **Hong Kong**.

 <img src="/assets/img/henry.jpg">

-I’m a third-year student at the **University of Hong Kong**, majoring in **Applied Artificial Intelligence**.
-Alongside my studies, I work part-time as a research assistant in the **SLR Lab at HKU**, exploring the connections between neuroscience, artificial intelligence, and education.
-I’m also part of the **PDS Lab at HKU**, where I work on integrating generative AI and LLM with personalized learning.
-Additionally, I’m a full-time Student Work Placement Intern at **HSBC**, focusing on Digital Transformation.
-You can find more details on my [education](https://henryhyw.github.io/education.html) and [experience](https://henryhyw.github.io/experience.html) pages.
+I am a third-year student at the **University of Hong Kong**, majoring in **Applied Artificial Intelligence**.
+Meanwhile, I work as a part-time research assistant in the **SLR Lab at HKU**, where I investigate intersections in neuroscience, artificial intelligence, and education.
+I also work in the **PDS Lab at HKU**, focusing on integrating generative AI and LLM with personalized learning.
+Additionally, I am a full-time Student Work Placement Intern at **HSBC**, working in the Digital Transformation Department.
+For more details, please visit my [education](https://henryhyw.github.io/education.html) and [experience](https://henryhyw.github.io/experience.html) pages.

-My research interests lie where **natural language processing**, **artificial intelligence**, **cognitive neuroscience**, and **education** meet.
-I’m fascinated by how AI can help us understand and model learning behaviors.
+My research interests lie at the intersection of **natural language processing**, **artificial intelligence**, **cognitive neuroscience**, and **education**.
+I study how AI can help explain and model our learning behaviors.

 ## On a More Personal Level

-In my free time, I love being by the ocean.
+In my free time, I love spending time by the ocean.
 When I lived in New Zealand, I often visited the beautiful **Napier Oceanside**.
-In Europe, I enjoyed the **Mediterranean Sea**, whether it was sunbathing, swimming, or just taking in the view.
-Near school, you’ll often find me at the **Kennedy Town Praya**, enjoying the calm and peaceful waterfront.
-There’s just something about the ocean that I find incredibly soothing.
+When I was in Europe, I loved relaxing at the **Mediterranean Sea**, sunbathing, swimming, and enjoying the serene beauty of the water.
+When I’m near school, you can often find me at the **Kennedy Town Praya**, enjoying the calm and peaceful waterfront.
+There’s something incredibly soothing about the ocean that I just can’t get enough of.

 <video id="videoElement" muted autoplay loop playsinline>
       <source src="/assets/vid/napier.mp4" type="video/mp4">
 </video>
 <img src="/assets/img/napier.png" alt="Travel" class="fallback-image" style="display: none;">

 I love traveling and have had the chance to see some amazing places around the world.
 I’ve been awestruck by the **Sagrada Família** in Barcelona, amazed by the ancient **Acropolis** in Athens, inspired by the **Statue of Liberty** in New York, and enchanted by the **Redwoods** in Rotorua.
-Each trip has given me unforgettable memories and a deeper appreciation for our world’s beauty and diversity.
+Each of these experiences has left me with unforgettable memories and a deep appreciation for the beauty and diversity of our world.

 > "Once you have traveled, the voyage never ends, but is played out over and over again in the quietest chambers.
 The mind can never break off from the journey."
 >